ballerina-platform/ballerina-distribution/examples/persist-update/persist_update.md

 # Persist write - Update record

-The Ballerina persistence feature provides support to manage data persistence in a Ballerina package.
+The bal persist feature provides support to manage data persistence in a Ballerina package.
 It starts with defining the application's data model.
 Once the model is defined, the client API is generated with resources based on the model.
 The generated
 API can be used to query and manipulate the persistent data in the application.
-The generated client API provides a `put` resource function to update the record in the data store.
+The generated client API provides a `put` resource method to update the record in the data store.

 > **Note:** This example uses Ballerina tables as the data store.
 You can use MySQL and Google Sheets as the data store as well.
 For more information, see [Supported Data Stores](/learn/supported-data-stores/).

 #### Initialize the project
-Execute the command below to initialize persistence in the project.
+Execute the command below to initialize `bal persist` in the project.

 ::: out persist_init.out :::